Lupalop/Statesman/docs/script.md

 end

 scene home
-    group i_am_global
+    function i_am_global
         print,bored
         print,test
     end
 end
 ```

-### Command group section block (if-style conditional)
+### Function section block (if-style conditional)
 ```
-group wave
+function wave
-    # Checks if switch no. 100 is TRUE
+    // Checks if switch no. 100 is TRUE if 100
-    if 100
-        # Checks if switch no. 101 is FALSE
+        // Checks if switch no. 101 is FALSE if !101
-        if !101
-            # Print message with a key of `9`
+            // Print message with a key of `9` print,9
-            print,9
-            # Sets switch no. 101 to TRUE
+            // Sets switch no. 101 to TRUE set,101,true
-            set,101,true
-        # If switch no. 101 is TRUE, execute commands below
+        // If switch no. 101 is TRUE, execute commands below else
-        else
-            # Print message with a key of `10`
+            // Print message with a key of `10` print,10
-            print,10
         end
-    # If switch 100 is FALSE, execute commands below
+    // If switch 100 is FALSE, execute commands below else
-    else
-        # Print message with a key of `11`
+        // Print message with a key of `11` print,11
-        print,11
     end
 end
 ```

-### Command group section block (if-style conditional - inventory)
+### Function section block (if-style conditional - inventory)
 ```
-group check_rock
+function check_rock
-    # Checks if the item "rock" exists in the global inventory
+    // Checks if the item "rock" exists in the global inventory if i:rock
-    if_inv rock
-        # Print message with a key of `9`
+        // Print message with a key of `9` print,9
-        print,9
-    # If the item "rock" is NOT in the global inventory
+    // If the item "rock" is NOT in the global inventory else
-    else
-        # Print message with a key of `11`
+        // Print message with a key of `11` print,11
-        print,11
     end
 end
 ```

-### Command group section block (conditional jump)
+### Function section block (conditional jump)
 ```
-group view
+function view
-    # Conditional jump, check value of switch #2, if TRUE jump to line 1, if FALSE jump to line 3
+    // Conditional jump, check value of switch #2, if TRUE jump to line 1, if FALSE jump to line 3 cjmp,2,1,3
-    cjmp,2,1,3
-    # Print message with a key of `nothing2`
+    // Print message with a key of `nothing2` print,nothing2
-    print,nothing2
-    # RETURN (meaning stop execution of current block)
+    // RETURN (meaning stop execution of current block) ret
-    ret
-    # Set switch #2 to TRUE
+    // Set switch #2 to TRUE
     set,2,true
-    # Print message with a key of `nothing`
+    // Print message with a key of `nothing` print,nothing end
-    print,nothing
-end
 ```